What Should I Wear to My Luau?

 Whether it’s a formal affair or just a casual dinner, most people like to know what kind of clothes are appropriate for the occasion.
 This is also true of one of the most popular activities in Hawaii.
 So, what is considered appropriate luau attire?

 Luaus don’t have set dress codes, but try to remember that you’re taking part in a tradition that has deep roots in Hawaiian history.
 You don’t want to show up in just anything, especially if your wardrobe is mostly made up of raunchy t-shirts.

-You may be more accustomed to having fun with your outfits than many men are.
-A colorful floral sundress is always perfect for a Hawaiian luau, but there’s nothing to stop you from rocking a Hawaiian print top and pairing it with pants or shorts.
+A colorful floral sundress is always perfect for a Hawaiian luau, but there’s nothing to stop you from rocking a Hawaiian print top and pairing it with pants, a skirt, or shorts.

-While you may be tempted to glamorize by wearing high heels, it’s a much better idea to stick closer to the ground.
-Hawaiian luaus often take place on soft, sandy surfaces and heels are just not conducive to walking around and mingling, especially after a mai tai or two.
-Sandals go with just about everything, and complement the tropical look you’re going for.
+While you may be tempted to wear high heels, it’s a much better idea to stick closer to the ground.
+Hawaiian luaus often take place on soft, uneven surfaces and heels are just not conducive to walking around and mingling.
+(Especially after a mai tai or two!)
+Sandals and sneakers go with just about everything and will complement the tropical look you’re going for.

-Most luaus start at around 5:00 to 5:30 PM, when the tropical sun is still shining brightly.
-And many include other activities even before that, meaning you might be in the sun for several hours.
-Do yourself a favor and don’t let your island look get marred with blotches of red!
+Most luaus start at around 5:00 to 5:30 PM when the tropical sun is still shining brightly.
+And many luaus include outdoor activities before dinner, so you could be in the sun for several hours.
+Protecting your exposed skin from the Hawaiian sun is our Number 1 fashion tip!